 Because members of Congress can be very busy, scheduling an individual meeting may be difficult.
 Another place to engage with them is at scheduled town halls.
-At these large public forums, lawmakers can hear from a number of their constituents at once and present their positions on hot-button issues.
+At these large public forums, lawmakers can hear from a number of their constituents at once and present their positions on hot-button issues (or not so hot).
 Social media engagement, including posting quotes from your legislator and pictures of the event, is acceptable and often encouraged.